Welrè Olivier: Early life

 Olivier lived in New Zealand from between the ages of nine months and seven years-of-age, before his parents returned to Vereeniging, South Africa.
 He and his younger brother Ethan, also a triple jumper, hold dual New Zealand and South African citizenship.

 Olivier is coached by his father, Wikus, a former South African triple jump record-holder.

 Career

 He competed collegiately for the University of North Carolina.
 He declared for New Zealand in 2021.
 On 8 January 2022, at the Gene Edmonds Invitational in West Lafayette, United States he set a New Zealand indoors record with a jump of 15.59 metres.

 In February 2023, he broke the New Zealand triple jump record of 16.22m set by Phil Wood in Edmonton, Canada, in 1978, with a leap of 16.48 metres in Potchefstroom, South Africa.

 In February 2024, he finished second at the International Track Meet in Christchurch.
 In doing so, he took the 59-year-old New Zealand resident record of Dave Norris with a wind-legal jump of 16.33m.
 He finished as runner-up at the 2024 New Zealand Athletics Championships in Wellington in March 2024.
+In June, he won the silver medal at the 2024 Oceania Athletics Championshipsin Suva, Fiji, behind Aiden Hinson of Australia.